Enabledus/phishing_domains/README.md

 **Phishing** is a list of known phishing domains that is update regularly.

-**Fuck off Google** focuses on blocking as many Google tracking attempts as possible in exchange of breaking some sites.
+**Fuck off Google** focuses on blocking as many Google tracking attempts as possible, in exchange of breaking some sites.